tatsumoto-ren/tatsumoto-ren.github.io/blog/plumbing-for-language-learners.md

 tags: ['guide']
 ---

-In this article let's talk about passing text between applications Usually people simply select and copy-paste text from one window to the other, but there's a way to make it faster by using the concept of plumbing.
+In this article let's talk about passing text between applications.
+Usually people simply select and copy-paste text from one window to the other, but there's a way to make it faster by using the concept of plumbing.